briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

     1. _(1)_ The offender knows that the sexual contact is offensive to the other person, or one of the other persons, or is reckless in that regard.

-    2. _(2)_ The offender knows that the other person’s or one of the other person’s ability to appraise the nature of or control the offender’s or touching person’s conduct is substantially impaired.
+    2. _(2)_ The offender knows that the other person's or one of the other person's ability to appraise the nature of or control the offender's or touching person's conduct is substantially impaired.

     3. _(3)_ The offender knows that the other person or one of the other persons submits because of being unaware of the sexual contact.